Will Lamartine Thompson: Final illness and death

 Thompson fell ill during a tour of Europe, and his family cut short their travels to return home.
 He died a few weeks later in New York City on September 20, 1909.

 Legacy

-"Softly and Tenderly Jesus Is Calling" was sung by the choir of Atlanta's Ebenezer Baptist Church at the funeral for Dr. Martin Luther King, Jr. and is used widely today as an invitation hymn in evangelistic services.
-The famous evangelist Dwight L. Moody greatly admired Thompson's music and used "Softly and Tenderly in many of his evangelistic rallies in America and Britain.
+The famous evangelist Dwight L. Moody admired Thompson's music and used "Softly and Tenderly" in many of his evangelistic rallies in America and Britain.
 When Moody lay dying, after all visitation had stopped, Thompson called on him.
 He was refused until Moody learned it was Thompson.
 Then he insisted on seeing the songwriter.
 Moody is said to have encouraged Thompson by saying, "Will, I would rather have written 'Softly and Tenderly' than anything I have been able to do in my whole life."
 Moody died shortly afterwards while singing the words of that hymn.

-Cynthia Clawson's interpretation of the song is used as background throughout the 1985 movie Trip to Bountiful.
+"Softly and Tenderly Jesus Is Calling" was sung by the choir of Atlanta's Ebenezer Baptist Church at the funeral for Dr. Martin Luther King, Jr. and is used widely today as an invitation hymn in evangelistic services.